hal117/cse15l-lab-reports/lab4.md

 `git clone https://github.com/hal117/lab7.git <Enter>`

-This clones the entire reposityory into your remote account.
+This clones the entire repository into your remote account.
 You should then see something like this.
 ![Image](lab4gitclone.png)

 1. Type out `ls` to check whether lab7 has been successfully clones.
 This will list all the directories to be able to check if lab7 is there